 Design

-The design is nothing to write home about, but it’s okay.
-A primarily black shroud, with a bit of gray surrounding the fans.
+The design is nothing to write home about, but it’s satisfactory—a primarily black shroud with a bit of gray surrounding the fans.

 Performance And Overclocking Capabilities

-In-game clock speeds and the card’s specifications seem to match at 2600 MHz.
-But we can fix that with a bit of an overclock, right?
+In-game clock speeds and the card’s specifications match 2600 MHz.
+But we can remedy that with a bit of a boost, right?

 Thermals And Acoustics

-The MSI 6750 XT MECH isn’t too bad at thermals with a considerably smaller radiator and only two fans.
+The MSI 6750 XT MECH isn’t too bad at thermals, with a perceptibly smaller radiator and only two fans.
 During gaming, the card sits around 70 degrees Celsius.
-Not bad at all.
+Not awful at all.

 Which RX 6750 XT Graphics Card Should You Buy?